What it does: One of the ‘Big Four’ global professional services organisations

 Remuneration is on par with the other ‘Big Four’ graduate programs, with salaries in the $50-65,000 range.
 There are attractive leave arrangements, including generous parental leave, the ability to purchase up to six weeks of extra annual leave and the option to take three months’ unpaid leave to enjoy a ‘career break’.
 There are flexible working arrangements and discounts on an extensive range of goods and services.
 EY will pay for or subsidise training and professional memberships.
 It also has a well-resourced health and wellbeing program that includes free flu shots and cheap gym memberships.

-Senior people are encouraged to mentor less experienced employees and there’s no shortage of formal and on-the-job training.
+Senior people are encouraged to mentor less experienced people and there’s no shortage of formal and on-the-job training.
 Although you’ll have to stay in Australia for the duration of your graduate program, there are opportunities to work with people from around the world.
 Given the size of the business, there are always job opportunities coming up both domestically and internationally.
 EY sees its greatest asset being “high-performing teams”.
 If you’re a high performer you can expect to rise through the ranks from a graduate, to senior manager to partner.

 The vibe of the place